Heard asked if she’ll tell her daughter ‘everything’ about Depp legal battle

 The name Oonagh is of Greek, Scottish and Irish origin, and means “pure” or “holy”.

-A jury handed down the verdict on 1 June this year in the defamation trial between the former married couple, awarding Mr Depp $10m in compensatory damages and $5m in punitive damages following Ms Heard’s 2018 op-ed in The Washington Post, in which she claimed to be a domestic abuse survivor.
+The second instalment of Ms Heard’s interview with Ms Guthrie aired Wednesday, two weeks after a jury handed down the verdict on 1 June this year in the defamation trial brought by Mr Depp.

-The trial began on Monday 11 April in Fairfax, Virginia following Mr Depp’s March 2019 lawsuit.
-Mr Depp argued that Ms Heard defamed him in the op-ed titled “I spoke up against sexual violence — and faced our culture’s wrath.
-That has to change”.
+The Pirates of the Caribbean actor sued his ex-wife for defamation over her 2018 op-ed in The Washington Post, in which she claimed to be a domestic abuse survivor.

-Ms Heard wrote that “like many women, I had been harassed and sexually assaulted by the time I was of college age.
-But I kept quiet — I did not expect filing complaints to bring justice.
-And I didn’t see myself as a victim”.
+After six weeks of explosive testimony, the jury ultimately sided with Mr Depp, awarding him $8.35m in damages.

 Register for free to continue reading